 20. Stomach Issues

-Any change in appetite, weight, or bowel movements in your dog could be a sign of a serious stomach problem.
+Any change in appetite, weight, or bowel movements could be a sign of a serious stomach problem.

-Dachshunds can suffer from stomach issues due to their deep chests and their low-to-the-ground builds.
+Dachshunds can suffer from stomach issues due to their deep chests and low-to-the-ground builds.
 For example, if you walk your doxie in the snow or rain, and they remain wet for too long, they could end up with stomach cramping and pain.
 They are also susceptible to bloat, or gastric dilation-volvulus, in which their stomachs become distended.
-As a result of bloat, their stomachs can twist, cutting off maximal blood flow to it and to other organs.
-Therefore, if you notice your dog excessively drooling, vomiting, having changes in bowel movements, bleeding, or a change in appetite, you may want your vet to diagnose the problem and prescribe the necessary treatment.
+As a result, their stomachs can twist, cutting off maximal blood flow to organs.
+Therefore, if you notice your dog excessively drooling, vomiting, bleeding, or experiencing changes in appetite and bowl movements, ask your vet to diagnose the problem and prescribe the necessary treatment.

 21. Dental Issues

-Brushing your doxie’s teeth regularly and having them cleaned by the vet annually can prevent dental issues.
+Brushing your doxie’s teeth regularly and having the vet clean them annually can prevent dental issues.

-Dachshund owners often find their dogs having dental health problems.
-Part of the problem is that they have a full set of teeth inside a narrow snout and mouth.
-As a result, they often find that cysts or tumors have formed on their dog’s gums or that their teeth have fractured, gotten cavities, or developed abscesses.
-They may also notice their dog’s teeth are misaligned.
+Dachshund owners often report dental health problems in their pups.
+Part of the problem is that doxies have a full set of teeth inside a narrow snout and mouth.
+As a result, cysts or tumors can form on the gums or teeth can fracture.
+They may also develop cavities, abscesses, or misaligned teeth.
 If you notice your dog chewing on only one side of their mouth, drooling, panting, or avoiding eating, this may be a sign of dental issues or gum disease.
 However, the best way to prevent any issues from occurring is to brush your dog’s teeth regularly and make sure they visit the vet.

 22. Cancer